wbeckman/website/_posts/2023-06-14-nn-from-scratch/2023-06-14-nn-from-scratch.markdown

 ## Conclusion

 It's easier to consider a computational graph separate from a neural network than it is to go through each individual weight in a neural network in excruciating detail when explaining backpropagation.
 Once you see how the "local derivatives" and the "global derivatives" work together and how the chain rule is recursively applied on a small scale, it's not a big step to go from our example to a full feedforward network.
-This was long, but I hope it gave a good framework to approach neural network training.
+This was long, but I hope it gave a good framework to approach and debug neural network training.
 Thanks for reading!

 <br>